Temperature Dependent Mechanical and Structural Properties of Uniaxially Strained Planar Graphene: Introduction

 The temperature dependence of various elastic properties of graphene has been examined using MD~\cite{ref-Shen-MatDes-2010,ref-Zhao-JAP-2010,ref-deSousa-Intech-2021}, Monte Carlo atomistic simulations~\cite{ref-Zakharchenko-PRL-2009}, density functional theory \cite{ref-Shao-JCP-2012}, or the asymptotic homogenization method \cite{ref-Tahani-AMM-2024}.
 Moreover, a few MD studies have investigated the variation of bond lengths and bond angles with uniaxial tensile loading \cite{ref-Zhao-NanoLet-2009, ref-Kalosakas-Mat-2022}.
-The latter one shows results from first principles methods too, and presents analytical expressions for the dependence of these structural parameters on strain~\cite{ref-Kalosakas-Mat-2022}.
-The variation of bond lengths and angles with biaxial strain has been given in \cite{ref-Dheeraj-Nanotech-2020}.
-To our knowledge, the effects of temperature and strain on the distributions of bond lengths and bond angles have not yet been presented.
+The latter work shows results from first principles methods too, and presents analytical expressions for the dependence of these structural parameters on strain~\cite{ref-Kalosakas-Mat-2022}.
+The variation of bond lengths and angles with biaxial strain has been discussed in \cite{ref-Dheeraj-Nanotech-2020}. {To our knowledge, the dependence of the distributions of bond lengths and bond angles on both temperature and strain has not yet been examined. }

 In the present work, we use MD simulations to study the behavior of planar graphene under uniaxial tensile load, considering the influence of temperature.
 In particular, we implement symplectic integration methods for simulating the system's time evolution, which allow highly accurate computations for arbitrarily long times.
-We calculate stress-strain curves at various temperatures and from these results we estimate the variation of several elastic parameters with temperature.
+We calculate stress-strain curves at various temperatures and from these results we estimate the variation of several elastic parameters with temperature. {Our findings for the Young modulus, fracture strength, and failure strain, are in agreement with previous studies.
+The temperature dependence of the the third-order elastic modulus has not been presented up to now.}

 Furthermore, we compute bond lengths and bond angles of bulk graphene over a large time-window after thermal equilibrium has been reached, and subsequently analyze these results in order to get the dependence of the corresponding distributions on both stress and temperature.
 Finally, we present analytical expressions which closely match the numerically obtained distributions of bond lengths and angles.
-Thus, we describe the detailed dependence of bond lengths and bond angles in graphene on both the applied tensile stress and temperature.
+Thus, we describe, {for the first time to the best of our knowledge,} the detailed dependence of these structural properties of graphene on both the applied tensile stress and temperature.

 The paper is organized as follows.
 In Section~\ref{section-model} we present the used force field, along with the numerical methods we implement.
 The results of our investigation are discussed in Section~\ref{section-results}.
 In particular, the implementation of finite temperatures in our MD microcanonical simulations is discussed in Section~\ref{section-E-T}, and thermal effects on graphene's mechanical response under uniaxial tension are studied in Section~\ref{section-mechanical-response}.
 Then we present the distribution of bond lengths and bond angles in the planar sheet of $sp^2$ carbon atoms at various stresses and temperatures in Section~\ref{section-distributions}, while analytical expressions for said distributions are determined in Section~\ref{section-fittings}.
 Finally we conclude our findings in Section~\ref{section-conclusion}.